JvanKatwijk/qt-dab/README.md

   * DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and LC-AAC) decoding
   * MOT SlideShow (SLS)
   * Dynamic Label (DLS)
-  * Both DAB bands supported:
+  * Both DAB bands supported (Band III default, the other can be set in the ".ini" file):
   	* VHF Band III
    	* L-Band (only used in Czech Republic and Vatican) (see "obsolete properties")
+  * Modes I, II and IV (Mode I default, oter modes can be set in the ".ini" file)
   * Spectrum view (incl. constellation diagram, impulse response, TII spectrum)
-  * Scanning function (scan the subsequent channels in the selected band until a channel is encountered where a DAB signal is detected)
+  * Scanning function (scan the band and show the results on the screen)
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
   * Detailed information for other services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type)
   * Automatic display of TII (Transmitter Identification Information) data when transmitted
   * Presets for easy switching of programs in different ensembles (see *Presets*)
   * Dumping of the complete DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
+  * Dumping the input in the aforementioned xml format
   * Saving audio as uncompressed wave files
   * Saving aac frames from DAB+ services for processing by e.g. VLC
   * Saving the ensemble content (description of audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
+  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888).
   * Supports inputs from
-  	- SDRplay (both RSP I and RSP II),
+  	- SDRplay (both RSP I and RSP II), with separate entries for v2 and v3 library
   	- Airspy, including Airspy mini,
    	- SDR DAB sticks (RTL2838U or similar),
 	- HACKRF One,
 	- limeSDR,
-	- Soapy (experimental, Linux only), and
+	- Soapy (experimental, Linux only),
-   	- prerecorded dump (*.raw, *.iq and *.sdr)
+   	- prerecorded dump (*.raw, *.iq and *.sdr),
+	- xml format files, and
 	- rtl_tcp servers
   * Clean interface to add other devices, see below.

-Not  (Not yet or partly) implemented:
+Not yet or partly implemented:

   * DMB (Audio and Video)
   * TPEG: when configured, TPEG messages are being sent to a TCP port; sources for a simple client are part of the source distribution.
   * EPG: when configured, the EPG decoding will generate so called EHB files.
   * Journaline (an untested Journaline implementation is part of the sources).
-  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888).
   * Other bands than used for terrestrial broadcasting in Europe (like DAB over cable)

 ------------------------------------------------------------------
 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-3.2-Beta** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.
+**Qt-DAB-3.3** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

 Some other programs are derived from the sources of Qt-DAB, a "light" version **dabradio**, an SDRPlay-specific version **sdrplayDab**, a command-line based version and a stand-alone server version **dab-server**.
 The versions with a GUI are implemented in C++, using the Qt framework for the implementation of the GUI.
 The command-line version dab-cmdline and the dab-server are implemented using C++, and do not depend on Qt.